Administrative Staff

 Linda Vu – Manager, Marketing & Communications

 Linda is an experienced marketer of 5+ years who loves to design, photoshoot and manage end-to-end projects with her teams.
 She loves thinking outside the box and draws on her creative strengths to develop innovative solutions to complex problems and situations.
 She has volunteered throughout her life since middle school and continues to take pride in providing the best support possible.
 By joining Dan’s Legacy, she wants to build on her passion for giving back to the community with a focus on children/youth and mental health.
-Linda has a Diploma in Marketing Management and has launched her own brand of sustainable products to help families reduce the impact of single-use products in homes.
-Linda loves the outdoors and spends her free time backpacking, camping, golfing, dirt biking and swimming.
+Linda has a Diploma in Marketing Management and has launched her own brand of sustainable products to help families reduce the impact of single-use products in homes as a passion project.

 Counselling Staff